mesg-foundation/engine/docs/cli/mesg-core_service_dev.md

 ## mesg-core service dev

-Run your service in development mode
+Run a service in development mode

 ### Synopsis

-Run your service in development mode
+Run a service in development mode

 ```
 mesg-core service dev [flags]